aidarbekq/beeline_rest_api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 ### REST API WITHOUT FRAMEWORKS.
 Pure python.
-Based on socket and httpserver.
+Based on socket and http.server

 ## Getting Started